celebrating young musical talent

 “All you have to do is believe” - Elizabeth Knowles reflects on being crowned Rotary Young Musician 2024 in the Vocalist category.

-A pupil at The Kings School in Canterbury, she was the first of the performers delivering a trio of winning songs, accompanied by Estelle Roux.
+A pupil at The Kings School in Rochester, she was the first of the performers delivering a trio of winning songs, accompanied by Estelle Roux.
 They included ‘O Del Mio Dolce Ardor’ by Gluck, ‘Tales of the Oyster’ by Cole Porter, and ‘Think of Me’ taken from Andrew Lloyd Webber’s production, ‘Phantom of the Opera’.

 Speaking after being crowned, Elizabeth said: “I started when I was 12-years-old and I got to the district final.
 It was my dream to win the vocalist final when I was older and here I am, which is amazing!”